Applying to the Divinity School

 Can I submit a writing sample with my master’s application?

-Can you offer some guidance on the content of the application statement?
+Can you offer some guidance on the content of the candidate statement?

 The statement should articulate the questions or problems that motivate your pursuit of a graduate degree in religion, the aspects of your prior work (broadly construed) that suggest you’ll be successful in the degree program, and the reasons you think the Divinity School is a good place to do your work.
 The statement should be future-directed and inquiry-based.
 It should not be an exercise in intellectual or spiritual autobiography; it should convey a sense of your project and indicate your preparedness to undertake it.

-- The PhD statement should be more refined/specific than a master’s level statement, but it need not (and in most cases should not) outline a future dissertation project.
-It might describe probable qualifying examinations, faculty interlocutors, or research projects.
+Applicants are encouraged to include information about University resources and faculty interlocutors that they might find helpful while enrolled.
 If your research agenda implies facility with particular languages (e.g. Arabic, Turkish, Hebrew, and/or Persian for a project in Islamic Studies; Koine Greek, Attic Greek, and/or Aramaic for a project in early Christian literature), the statement, and the application more broadly, should discuss your degree of facility/fluency and your plans for additional work and development.

 From whom should I solicit letters of recommendation?

 Letters of recommendation should be academic in nature, and should be from persons who know you well and can speak to your scholarly habits and strengths.
 For master’s applicants, undergraduate professors with whom you work(ed) closely are good options.
-MDiv applicants should include at least one letter from someone who can speak to their ministerial gifts, capacities, and experience.
-PhD applicants are encouraged to solicit letters from persons who can speak to their master’s level work.
+MDiv applicants should include at least one letter from someone who can speak to their ministerial/leadership capacities and experience.
+PhD applicants are encouraged to solicit letters from persons who can speak to their master’s level academic work.

 Students applying from life contexts where undergraduate or master’s level professors are not readily accessible or are not likely to remember the applicant’s work (e.g. second- or third-career students) might opt for letters from supervisors or colleagues, but should take care to specify to their referees that the letter should try to translate local, professional skills into a ministerial and/or academic research context.